 Even if we think we know everything about Halloween safety, it is always good to remember these few tips.
 After all, it is a night of great excitement during which you can easily forget about safety.
 Take a few minutes with your children to review the safe way to go from house to house and to make the evening as fun as possible all while remaining cautious.
+With the Covid-19 global pandemic, make sure to remind them about the sanitary precautions and distancing measures they need to respect.

 - Choose make-up instead of a mask so that your child can see where he or she is going.
 The driveways are not always cleared, stairs are not always lit and there are many distractions.
 Seeing well is an absolute necessity.